rorybufacchi/EgocentricValueMaps/README.md

 ## Usage Examples

 ### Run analyses for figures and stats
-The scripts necessary to create each figure and the corresponding stats are in the 'Figures' and 'Stats' folders.
+The scripts necessary to create each figure and the corresponding stats are in the 'Figures' and 'Stats' folders. $$$ NO MORE STATS --> all in figures $$$

 ### Generate data
 To generate the simulated data for both ANN and tabular simulations, run CreateDataForPlots.m